Ph.D., Theoretical and Applied Mechanics, Cornell University

 B.S., Humanities, Massachusetts Institute of Technology

-At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and these electives and tutorials: History of the English Language, Old English, Beowulf, Calculus, Technology & Ethics, and Gödel, Escher, Bach.
+At Shimer, I have taught the entire Natural Sciences core, Integrative Studies 2, Humanities 2, and electives or tutorials on the History of the English Language, Old English, Beowulf, Calculus, Technology & Ethics, and Gödel, Escher, Bach.

-Away from Shimer, I have taught skating, mathematics, fluid mechanics, and writing.
+Away from Shimer, I have taught ice skating, mathematics, fluid mechanics, and writing.

 My major non-academic interests are figure skating and cats.